How To Make Tender Juicy Smoked Brisket Recipe – No Traeger!

 Serving

 Honestly, your brisket will be super flavorful and is excellent all by its self.
 But you can kick it up a notch by serving with your favorite barbecue sauce!
-I love to serve smoked brisket with mashed potatoes and homemade gravy in the winter and The Best Loaded Potato Salad – Old Fashioned Recipe (Easy!) in the summer!
-It's also great with a green salad to keep things healthy 😉
+I love to serve smoked brisket with mashed potatoes and homemade gravy in the winter and The Best Loaded Potato Salad – Old Fashioned Recipe (Easy!) in the summer, or a delicious colorful salad!

 Best Wood Chips & Pellets For Smoked Brisket